tmpethick/mcmc/README.md

 This is a proof of concept using ES6 Generators to implement a probabilistic programming language with a Free Monad.
 It is currently highly inefficient but is usable for smaller problems.

+Details can be found in [the paper describing the method](thesis.pdf).

 ## Usage

 An example program models the changepoint for number of British coal-mining disasters pulled from [Hierarchical Bayesian Analysis of Changepoint Problems](http://www.jstor.org/stable/2347570).